acgeospatial/beginners_sat_openCV/README.md

 [demo3.py](https://github.com/acgeospatial/beginners_sat_openCV/blob/master/demo3.py) - script to display a new window containing the clicked RGB colour using interactive opencv

+Update Jan 2018 --
+I have written up a Guide to using OpenCV and Satellite Iamgery using Juypter Notebooks on my blog http://www.acgeospatial.co.uk/jupyter-notebooks-and-satellite-imagery/

+Script is here [openCV_simple]() - intro to view sat images in notebooks

+End update ---

 ## Blog

 read below for blog post from 18th June 2017 (using [demo1.py](https://github.com/acgeospatial/beginners_sat_openCV/blob/master/demo1.py))